Scavn/Scavn/README.md

 - 👋 Hi, I’m @Scavn
-- 👀 I’m interested in lua and phyton
+- 👀 I’m interested in lua, python and javascript
-- 🌱 I’m currently learning phyton
+- 🌱 I’m currently learning phyton, javascript

 <!---
 Scavn/Scavn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.